 Cholesterol is a waxy substance created by the liver.
 It’s attached to most cells in your body.
 Cholesterol performs many essential functions, such as forming cell membranes, regulating hormones, and producing vitamin D.

 Low-density lipoprotein (LDL) is known as the “bad” cholesterol.
 Its ratio of fat to protein is high.
-Doctors may get concerned with high LDL cholesterol levels because too much can cause heart disease, which is currently the leading cause of death in America for both men and women.
+Doctors may get concerned with high LDL cholesterol levels because too much can cause heart disease, which is currently the

 Unlike popular belief, not all cholesterol is bad and the body needs it.
 High-density lipoprotein (HDL) cholesterol, or the “good” cholesterol, has a higher ratio of protein to fat.
 It helps prevent buildup, which can lead to stroke, by transporting excess cholesterol to your liver for breakdown and removal.

 - consuming heart-healthy fats like avocados, olive oil, nuts, and fatty fish

 LDL cholesterol will rise when you consume foods that contain saturated or trans fats, including:

 - processed foods